- Media category

 In 'Atrabiliarios' Salcedo evokes absence and loss by using materials and processes that locate memory in the body.
 The viewer's response is, in turn, emotional, even visceral, rather than purely intellectual.
 Niches cut into the plaster wall contain shoes as relics or attributes of lost people, donated by the families of those who have disappeared.
 Shoes are particularly personal items as they carry the imprint of our body more than any other item of clothing.
 She then sealed the niches with a membrane of cow bladder, which she literally sutured into the plaster of the wall as if picturing the literal process of internalised bodily memory.
-Barely visible through the animal skin membrane, the shoes are a haunting evocation of their absent owners and inevitably recall the grizzly souvenirs of Nazi death camps.
+Barely visible through the animal skin membrane, the shoes are a haunting evocation of their absent owners and inevitably recall the grisly souvenirs of Nazi death camps.

 © Art Gallery of New South Wales Contemporary Collection Handbook, 2006

-Kate Bezar (Editor), Dumbo feather, pass it on, 'Without a trace' pg.19, Dumbo feather, pass it on Autumn 2005, Autumn 2005, 19 (colour illus.).
+Kate Bezar (Editor), Dumbo feather, pass it on, 'Without a trace', pg.19, Sydney, Autumn 2005, 19 (colour illus.).
 The reproduction is a detail

-Anthony Bond (England; Australia) (Author), Body, Melbourne, 1997, 73, 74 (colour illus.), 85, 157. figure 107, cat.no.
+Anthony Bond, Body, 'Embodying the Real', pg.11-80, Sydney, 1997, 73, 74 (colour illus.), 85, 157. figure 107, cat.no.
 135

-Gregory Burke, Art New Zealand, 'The Boundary Rider: The 9th Biennale of Sydney', pp.50-53, Art New Zealand Winter 1993, Winter 1993, 52 (illus.), 53.
+Gregory Burke, Art New Zealand, 'The Boundary Rider: The 9th Biennale of Sydney', pp.50-53, New Zealand, Winter 1993, 52 (illus.), 53.
 The reproduction is a detail

-'Naming Violence in the work of Doris Salcedo' by Charles Merewether, pg.
-35-44, Third Text Autumn 1993, Autumn 1993, 36, 40 (colour illus).
+Charles Merewether, Third Text, 'Naming Violence in the work of Doris Salcedo', pg.
+35-44, London, Autumn 1993, 36, 40 (colour illus).
 The reproduction is of 'Atrabiliaios (Defiant)' 1992